agrawalmanvi23/GOT-Project/README.md

 # GOT-Project
-This project is based on finding the kong who will kill first and who will survives more.
+This project is a exploratory analysis of Game of Thore characters, theirs battel, and their death year.

+Dataset and code is attached.